Doctor insights on:

 - Worst places to live with allergies

 - Ask a doctor a question free online

 - Where is the best place to live if i have arthritis

-- Best place for breast cancer
+- Best food for gerd sufferers

 - Best places to live for allergy asthma sufferers